-During the autumn, there is no such conflict.
+During the winter, there is no such conflict.
 You’re free to train however you like.
 Ever wondered whether doing less volume with greater focus may lead to better or equal results to your current training?
-Or whether cutting down on Zone 2 pace riding could maintain your fitness?
+Or whether cutting down on Zone 2 endurance pace riding could maintain your fitness?

 Now is the time to trial these ideas and find out how they affect your performance.

-Autumn is a really great time to start incorporating weight training into your weekly schedule.
+Winter is a really great time to start incorporating strength training into your weekly cycling training plan.
 Free weights are best for all-round conditioning, but using them safely may require some tuition initially.

 Getting used to using weights is the most difficult part, not only because you’ve got to muster the motivation to go to a gym and learn how to lift weights safely, but also because of the inevitable delayed onset muscle soreness (DOMS).

 First-time weight training can leave you aching, which can have an impact on your cycling.
-But it may be worth the effort, as weight training can pay dividends by addressing muscle imbalances, such as quads being too strong relative to glutes, thereby improving your resilience against injury.
+But it may be worth the effort, as weight training can pay dividends by addressing muscle imbalances, such as quads being too strong relative to glutes, thereby improving your resilience against common cycling injuries.